neo4j/graph-data-science-client/TESTING.md

 ## Style guide

 The code follows a rather opinionated style based on [pep8](https://www.python.org/dev/peps/pep-0008/).
 You can check all code using all the below mentioned code checking tools by running the `scripts/checkstyle` bash script.
+There's also a `scripts/makestyle` to do formatting.

 ### Linting